 Can Hermit Crabs Be Held?

-Hermit crabs can be held, but they do not like constant handling.
-If you pick up your hermit crab every day, or multiple times a day, it will grow stressed.
-That’s because hermies are very insecure animals.
+Hermit crabs can be held, but they dislike constant handling.
+If you pick up your hermit crab every day, or multiple times a day, it’ll grow stressed.

 Should You Hold Hermit Crabs?